Receiving Shipments - Standard Operating Procedure¶

 Lot Tracking Requirements:

-- Multiple items can share same lot number
+- Multiple items can share the same lot number (unlike serial numbers)

 Serial vs Lot Tracking